JAMPANI-MAHATHI2004/PowerBI/README.md

 # PowerBI
 📊 Netflix Content Analysis Dashboard <br>
 This project presents a comprehensive Power BI dashboard that analyzes Netflix's content library from 1925 to 2021, covering 8,802 total titles including movies and TV shows.
-The dataset was visualized using Power BI to uncover insights about genres, ratings, countries, release years, and more.
+The dataset was visualized using Power BI to uncover insights about genres, ratings, countries, release years, and more. <br>
 <br>
 🔍 Key Highlights <br>
 Total Titles Analyzed: 8,802 <br>